simple-registry/simple-registry/README.md

 - `root_dir` (string): The root directory for the storage.

 > [!NOTE]
-> Last access time of manifest links is used for the cleanup policy engine to determine
+> Last access time of manifest links is used for the retention policy engine to determine
 > the last pull time.
 > Please ensure that your host filesystem hasn't access time disabled, otherwise policies using
 > last pull time as condition may not behave as expected.